claudioametrano/UnFATE/README.md

 2. Read the help section of the script to set up the command line for your analysis:
 $ python3 main_script.py --help

-3. Set up the folder structure: sequencing data from target enrichment must be placed in a folder called "target_enrichment", the assemblies must be placed in a folder called "assemblies", in order to be used by the script.
+3. Set up the file extensions: Sequencing data from target enrichment must be in files ending in .fastq or .fastq.gz.
+Assemblies must be in fasta files ending in .fna or .fna.gz.
+Unzip and/or rename your data as needed.

-4. Run UnFATE using the comman line.
+4. Run UnFATE using the command line.
 For example:
-$ python3 main_wrap.py -b ~/path/to/protein/fasta/Target_markers_rep_seq_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use
+$ python3 main_wrap.py -b ~/path/to/protein/fasta/Target_markers_rep_seq_aa.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use -o ~/path/to/output/

-  * Remember to use absolute paths for your data folders and the reference protein fasta (e.g. ~/this/is/an/absolute/path/to/the/folder/path/)
   * Consider to run the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
-  * Analyses with hundreds of sample should be run on a server-grade hardware!
+  * Analyses with hundreds of samples should be run on server-grade hardware!

+5. Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
+This saves the stdout and stderr from running main_wrap.py into <logfile> as well as printing it to the console.

-5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n samples at a time.
-The same number of cpu is then used to parallelize IQTREE runs  for signle locus trees and for concatenated supermatrices.
+6. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n samples at a time.
+The same number of cpu is then used to parallelize IQTREE runs for single locus trees and for concatenated supermatrices.

 ## Output description
-The UnFATE output will be placed in many folders in the same location of your "target_enrichment" (or "assemblies") folder, will be created several ouput folders corresponding to the pipeline steps:
+The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps:
-* Within the "target_enrichment" folder there will be the HybPiper runs folder, one per sample
+* Within the "target_enrichment" folder there will be the HybPiper runs folder, one per sample.
+Your data will also be symlinked into this directory.
-* Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample
+* Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample.
+Your data will aslo be symlinked into this directory
 * "alignments" folder will contain DNA and AA fasta file of the sequences from assemblies and target enrichment separately, one each marker of interest.
-* "alignments_merged" folder will contain DNA and aa fasta file, one per marker of interest, and the MACSE runs folders.
+* "alignments_merged" folder will contain DNA and AA fasta file, one per marker of interest, and the MACSE runs folders.
-* "macsed_alignments" folder will contain DNA and aa alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
+* "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
 * "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
 * "supermatrix" will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
 * "supertree" will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)